 Rule set type Protection

 Log level Alert

-Incident generation Always
+Generate a context Always

-Recommendations Enable this protection by default for all applications.
+Recommendations Enable this protection by default in Detect only mode for all applications.

 Execution flow hijacking

 The execution flow hijacking protection mechanism detects and neutralizes malicious shellcodes that exploit buffer overflows to use the addresses of system functions in the dynamic library kernel32.dll.